rascol/PPS-Client/client/pps-client.md

 <center>![pps-timer starting](pps-timer-starting.png)</center>

+For a Raspberry Pi 3, do (-dr sets the distribution bin resolution),

+	$ sudo pps-timer -dr 1 &

 To determine the median PPS time the app collects time samples to a file <b>/var/local/pps-time-distrib-forming</b>.
 24 hours later, the distribution is copied to <b>/var/local/pps-time-distrib</b>.
 Interpreting the file distribution will be discussed next.

 ## Test Results {#test-results}

 Ten Raspberry Pi 3 and ten Raspberry Pi 4 processors were evaluated with pps-timer.
 The test file of interest is <b>/var/local/pps-time-distrib</b>.
-After 24 hours, the pps-time-distrib file has accumulated a distribution of 86,400 samples of PPS time. **All of these distributions are mixed half-normal** and must be evaluated as such.
-In all cases there is a half-normal distribution in the direction of later time caused by Type 2a noise that is jitter in pps-client.
-That is the distribution corresponding to PPS-Client.
-There is also a half-normal distribution in the opposite direction corresponding to jitter in pps-timer.
+After 24 hours, the pps-time-distrib file has accumulated a distribution of 86,400 samples of PPS time. **All of these distributions are mixed half-normal and normal** and were evaluated as such.
+In all cases there is a half-normal distribution in the direction of earlier time caused by Type 2a noise that is jitter in pps-timer.
+The distribution corresponding to PPS-Client is in the direction of later time.

-The maximum value of the half-normal distribution provides the jitter-free estimate of the PPS time.
+The maximum value of the normal distribution provides the jitter-free estimate of the PPS time.
 The maximum value for each processor was determined with the normal-params utility.
 For example, for Raspberry Pi 4 unit #1 the <b>/var/local/pps-time-distrib</b> file provided the following distribution,

-	-8.0 0
 	 -7.5 0
-	-7.0 0
+	 -7.0 11
-	-6.5 20
+	 -6.5 67
-	-6.0 268
+	 -6.0 1180
-	-5.5 2361
+	 -5.5 11119
-	-5.0 19598
+	 -5.0 30041
-	-4.5 35125
+	 -4.5 31026
-	-4.0 24724
+	 -4.0 12126
-	-3.5 4243
+	 -3.5 824
-	-3.0 60
+	 -3.0 2
 	 -2.5 0
-	-2.0 0
-	-1.5 0

-This is a mixed half-normal distribution in both directions that was plotted as the graph in Figure 8.
-Three bin values from the later time half-normal distribution were provided to the [normal-params](#normal-params-utility) utility resulting in,
+This is a mixed half-normal and normal distribution in the direction of later time that was plotted as the graph in Figure 8.
+Three bin values from the later time normal distribution were provided to the [normal-params](#normal-params-utility) utility resulting in,

-	$ normal-params -4.0 24724 -3.5 4243 -3.0 60 86400
+	$ normal-params -3.5 37879 -3.0 16671 -2.5 214
 	Relative to the best fit normal distribution:
-	maximum:  -4.422881
+	mean:  -3.586802
-	stddev: 0.411773
+	stddev: 0.417912
-	Relative fit of samples: 0.999139
+	Relative fit of samples: 0.988177

 The maximum value is the best estimate of the PPS rising edge time and that value was rounded and sign inverted to provide `G.zeroOffset`.
-That is the first line in the table of Raspberry Pi 4 times below.
+That is the second line in the table of Raspberry Pi 4 times below.
 Data for the Raspberry Pi 3 was processed identically.

 	Raspberry Pi 3 times in microseconds (Linux v5.4.41):

 	UNIT#   PPS_time  time_SD fit  zeroOffset  Timeline_SD   Generation
 	---------------------------------------------------------------------------
-	RPi3#1   -6.93    0.491  0.999     7          0.708     Model B Rev 1.2
+	RPi3#1   -6.05    0.796  0.999     6          1.026     Model B Rev 1.2
-	RPi3#2   -5.67    0.479  0.999     6          0.770     Model B+ Rev 1.3
+	RPi3#2   -5.93    0.926  0.997     6          0.971     Model B+ Rev 1.3
-	RPi3#3   -7.45    0.546  0.999     7          0.729     Model B Rev 1.2
+	RPi3#3   -6.03    0.640  0.999     6          1.073     Model B Rev 1.2
-	RPi3#4   -7.31    0.459  0.999     7          0.719     Model B Rev 1.2
+	RPi3#4   -6.69    1.105  0.988     7          1.124     Model B Rev 1.2
-	RPi3#5   -6.74    0.493  0.999     7          0.719     Model B Rev 1.2
+	RPi3#5   -6.66    1.013  0.991     7          1.053     Model B Rev 1.2
-	RPi3#6   -5.92    0.483  0.998     6          0.776     Model B+ Rev 1.3
+	RPi3#6   -5.08    0.902  0.982     5          0.955     Model B+ Rev 1.3
-	RPi3#7   -7.96    0.450  0.999     8          0.761     Model B Rev 1.2
+	RPi3#7   -7.58    0.560  0.994     8          0.686     Model B Rev 1.2
-	RPi3#8   -8.24    0.455  0.999     8          0.752     Model B Rev 1.2
+	RPi3#8   -7.35    0.514  0.999     7          0.634     Model B Rev 1.2
-	RPi3#9   -8.07    0.431  0.999     8          0.758     Model B Rev 1.2
+	RPi3#9   -6.86    0.685  0.999     7          0.778     Model B Rev 1.2
-	RPi3#10  -8.18    0.454  0.999     8          0.740     Model B Rev 1.2
+	RPi3#10  -7.51    0.535  0.999     8          0.730     Model B Rev 1.2

-The average PPS time and range for the ten Raspberry Pi 3 units is -7.24 microseconds.
-The two low values are are Model B+ Rev 1.3 units.
+The average PPS time and range for the ten Raspberry Pi 3 units is -6.57 microseconds.
+The two lowest values are are Model B+ Rev 1.3 units.
 These probably average 6 microseconds to the nearest second.
-The Model B Rev 1.2 units alone average -7.67 or 8 microseconds to the nearest second.
-The average of the *timeline* SD is 0.743.
+The Model B Rev 1.2 units alone average -6.84 or 7 microseconds to the nearest second.
+The average of the *timeline* SD is 0.903.

-The results for the Raspberry Pi 4 processors is shown next.
+The results for the Raspberry Pi 4 processors are:

 	Raspberry Pi 4 times in microseconds (Linux v5.4.41):

 	UNIT#   PPS_time  time_SD fit  zeroOffset  Timeline_SD    Generation
 	------------------------------------------------------------------------------------
-	RPi4#1   -4.42    0.412  0.999     4          0.506     Model B Rev 1.1
+	RPi4#1   -4.65    0.384  0.999     5          0.542     Model B Rev 1.1
-	RPi4#2   -4.19    0.411  0.999     4          0.493     Model B Rev 1.1
+	RPi4#2   -3.59    0.418  0.988     4          0.557     Model B Rev 1.1
-	RPi4#3   -3.97    0.388  0.999     4          0.494     Model B Rev 1.1
+	RPi4#3   -3.97    0.388  0.999     4          0.517     Model B Rev 1.1
-	RPi4#4   -4.09    0.356  0.999     4          0.499     Model B Rev 1.1
+	RPi4#4   -3.51    0.465  0.973     4          0.641     Model B Rev 1.1
-	RPi4#5   -3.97    0.356  0.996     4          0.524     Model B Rev 1.2
+	RPi4#5   -3.53    0.286  0.996     4          0.582     Model B Rev 1.2
-	RPi4#6   -4.04    0.380  0.999     4          0.461     Model B Rev 1.2
+	RPi4#6   -3.75    0.467  0.991     4          0.634     Model B Rev 1.2
-	RPi4#7   -4.09    0.429  0.999     4          0.521     Model B Rev 1.2
+	RPi4#7   -3.69    0.468  0.999     4          0.565     Model B Rev 1.2
-	RPi4#8   -3.87    0.409  0.999     4          0.487     Model B Rev 1.2
+	RPi4#8   -3.63    0.462  0.987     4          0.585     Model B Rev 1.2
-	RPi4#9   -3.90    0.416  0.999     4          0.522     Model B Rev 1.2
+	RPi4#9   -3.47    0.292  0.999     4          0.581     Model B Rev 1.2
-	RPI4#10  -4.06    0.401  0.999     4          0.526     Model B Rev 1.2
+	RPI4#10  -3.64    0.450  0.988     4          0.597     Model B Rev 1.2

-The average PPS time of the ten Raspberry Pi 4 units is -4.06 or -4 microseconds rounded to the nearest microsecond.
-The average the *timeline* (Type 2b + 2c noise) standard deviation is 0.503.
+The average PPS time of the ten Raspberry Pi 4 units is -3.74 or -4 microseconds rounded to the nearest microsecond.
+The average the *timeline* (Type 2b + 2c noise) standard deviation is 0.580.

 ## Test Notes {#test-notes}

-It is worth noting that Raspberry Pi 4 processors provided extremely clean time distributions.
-For example the distribution for RPi4#1 shown at the head of this section contains all but one of the collected time values.
-Two or three time values falling outside of the distribution was typical of the RPi4 processors.
-The RPi3 processors, on the other hand, typically had dozens.
-This is puzzling because exactly the same programs and test procedures were used for both.
-Could the reason be architectural differences in the processors?

 The testing was done by segregating PPS-Client and the pps-timer utility from the other processes running on the RPi processors.
 These programs were confined to a single core of the processor with the *system taskset utility* and as much as possible the remaining processes running on the processor were pushed onto the three remaining cores.
 This was not successful for all processes because some are not movable.
-Nevertheless, this worked well for the Raspberry Pi 4 processors.
-For example, this is the [PPS jitter](#configuration-file) distribution recorded for RPi4#1
+Nevertheless, this worked well for the Raspberry Pi processors.
+For example, this is the [PPS jitter](#configuration-file) distribution recorded for RPi4#2

+	-8 0
 	-7 0
-	-6 0
+	-6 1
-	-5 1
+	-5 0
-	-4 6
+	-4 0
-	-3 38
+	-3 11
-	-2 247
+	-2 167
-	-1 12316
+	-1 11661
-	0 61154
+	0 62722
-	1 11908
+	1 11210
-	2 657
+	2 533
-	3 60
+	3 78
-	4 10
+	4 14
-	5 2
+	5 1
 	6 0
-	7 1
+	7 0
-	8 0
+	8 1
 	9 0
+	10 0

 All 86,400 time values are displayed in this section of the distribution.
 You might want to compare this with the distribution provided in the [Feedback Controller](#feedback-controller) section of this document which is typical when no segregation is done.
 Segregation is not always practical because it effectively reduces the number of working cores by one.
-But if the sole purpose of the processor is its time measuring capability this is clearly quite effective for RPi4 processors but not, as noted above, for RPi3 processors.
+But if the sole purpose of the processor is its time measuring capability this is clearly quite effective for RPi processors.